YinHK-gameDev/unity-learn/user interface/UI Toolkit/USS/README.md

 > **Note**: You can’t use inline style to style **pseudo-classes** or **read-only elements**.

+### Manage a style sheet
+To add a style sheet, use the **`+`** dropdown menu and select one of the following options:

+- **Create New USS**: This opens a Save File Dialog to create a new style sheet in your project.
+- **Add Existing USS**: This opens the Open File Dialog to add an existing style sheet to the UI Document.

+- To remove a style sheet from the active UI Document, right-click on the style sheet and select Remove USS.

+- To make a style sheet active, right-click on a style sheet and select Set as Active USS.
+An Active StyleSheet appears bold.

 ### Match USS style class to elements
 You can match USS classes to elements.